FAQs

 Acupuncture can be safely used for children and pregnant women when performed by a trained and experienced practitioner.
 However, practitioners may modify the treatment approach to ensure safety, especially during pregnancy.

 It is advisable to eat a light meal, avoid heavy exercise and wear loose, comfortable clothing to allow easy access to acupuncture points.
-It is also essential to provide a detailed medical history to your acupuncturist and let them know about any medications you are taking.

 Acupuncture needles come in various lengths and gauges.
 The choice of needle depends on the specific treatment and the patient's comfort.
 Modern acupuncture needles are typically thin, sterile and disposable.